 Extended Statute of Limitations

-Children receive extra consideration for the legal system due to their youthfulness.
+Children receive extra consideration from the legal system due to their youthfulness.
 As a result, many personal injury claims based upon sexually-oriented crimes against minors have an extended statute of limitations.
-There is a fifteen-year statute of limitations for sex crimes against minors in Texas.
-This is an exception to the general 2 year statute of limitations on personal injuries.
+In Texas, there is a fifteen-year statute of limitations for sex crimes against minors if it happened before 2019.
+For acts occurring after 2019, it is now 30 years.
+This is an exception to the general two-year statute of limitations on personal injuries.

-Adults who have been sexually abused also have a slightly longer statute of limitations than normal.
-Adults who are victims of sex crimes have a 5 year statute of limitations in Texas.
+Adults in Texas who have been sexually abused also have a slightly longer statute of limitations than normal.
+Adults who are victims of sex crimes have a five-year statute of limitations in Texas.

-If you or your child has been sexually molested and or sexually abused, one of our personal injury attorneys may be able to help.
-Simmons and Fletcher, P.C. offers a free, confidential consultation.
-If we take on your case, you pay us nothing up front and no fees or expenses unless we make a recovery for you.
-Call today: 800-298-0111.
+If you or your child has been sexually molested and or sexually abused, one of our Houston personal injury attorneys may be able to help.
+Simmons and Fletcher, P.C., offers a free, confidential consultation via this online form.
+If we take on your case, you pay us nothing upfront and no fees or expenses unless we make a recovery for you.
+Call a personal injury lawyer today: (713) 932-0777.